alexandre-dev29/adiati98/README.md

 <br>

 ### ⚡ Fun Fact About Me
-<br>🗣 I speak 4 languages - Indonesian, English, Dutch and Japanese.
+<br>🗣 I speak four languages - Indonesian, English, Dutch and Japanese.

-<br>:sparkles: When I'm not coding, you would see me cuddling with my daughter, or having my DSLR camera on my hands, or watching movie.
+<br>:sparkles: When I'm not coding, you would see me cuddling with my daughter, having my DSLR camera on my hands, or watching a movie.

 <br>☕ I enjoy my **ICED** Machiatto Latte, whether it's summer or winter!

 <br>🤓 I am a life-long learner.
-Finding ways to solve problems make me excited, and coming out with solution could make me do happy feet :penguin:
+Finding ways to solve problems make me excited, and coming out with a solution could make me do happy feet :penguin:

 <br>